Physics major

 Physics is the study of the structure and organization of the universe.
 It encompasses the observation of forces and matter, of motion, of cause and effect, and of the intrinsic properties of space and time.
 Physics analyzes these concepts in detail and uses them to synthesize models of complex phenomena.

 Students interested in pursuing the Physics major can complete the following courses toward the Science requirement and/or electives on the AS (recommended), AAOT, ASOT-B, AGS or ASLA degrees.
-Students are highly encouraged to work with a university transfer adviser to ensure transferability of courses.
-Admitted students may also log on to Navigate to start the process of building an academic plan based on this major and can notify an adviser for review.
+Students are highly encouraged to work with a university transfer adviser to choose the right courses.

 PH211General Physics with Calculus I5